wegc-juf/tea-indicators/README.md

 In case you want to define your own GeoRegion (GR) mask, you can create a mask file using the script `create_region_masks --config-file CONFIG_FILE`\
 This script allows you to create a mask file for your GR based on a shapefile or coordinates.
-The configuration options for the script are documented in [`CFG-PARAMS-doc.md`](https://wegcgitlab.uni-graz.at/arsclisys/wegnet/tea-indicators/-/blob/main/docs/CFG-PARAMS-doc.md) \
+The configuration options for the script are documented in [`CFG-PARAMS-doc.md`](https://github.com/wegc-juf/tea-indicators/blob/main/docs/CFG-PARAMS-doc.md) \
-(For WEGC users: input data filepaths are listed in [`create_region_masks.md`](https://wegcgitlab.uni-graz.at/arsclisys/wegnet/tea-indicators/-/blob/main/docs/create_region_masks.md))
+(For WEGC users: input data filepaths are listed in [`create_region_masks.md`](https://github.com/wegc-juf/tea-indicators/blob/main/docs/create_region_masks.md))

 ### 4) Calculation of TEA Indicators
 After preparing all the necessary input and mask data, run `calc_tea --config-file CONFIG_FILE`.

-A minimal example config can be found in [`TEA_CFG_minimal.yaml`](https://wegcgitlab.uni-graz.at/arsclisys/wegnet/tea-indicators/-/blob/main/src/teametrics/config/TEA_CFG_minimal.yaml).
+A minimal example config can be found in [`TEA_CFG_minimal.yaml`](https://github.com/wegc-juf/tea-indicators/blob/main/src/teametrics/config/TEA_CFG_minimal.yaml).
-Template config files are [`TEA_CFG_template.yaml`](https://wegcgitlab.uni-graz.at/arsclisys/wegnet/tea-indicators/-/blob/main/src/teametrics/config/TEA_CFG_template.yaml) for gridded data and [`TEA_CFG_template_station.yaml`](https://wegcgitlab.uni-graz.at/arsclisys/wegnet/tea-indicators/-/blob/main/src/teametrics/config/TEA_CFG_template_station.yaml) for station data. \
+Template config files are [`TEA_CFG_template.yaml`](https://github.com/wegc-juf/tea-indicators/blob/main/src/teametrics/config/TEA_CFG_template.yaml) for gridded data and [`TEA_CFG_template_station.yaml`](https://github.com/wegc-juf/tea-indicators/blob/main/src/teametrics/config/TEA_CFG_template_station.yaml) for station data. \
-The configuration options for the script are documented in [`CFG-PARAMS-doc.md`](https://wegcgitlab.uni-graz.at/arsclisys/wegnet/tea-indicators/-/blob/main/docs/CFG-PARAMS-doc.md).
+The configuration options for the script are documented in [`CFG-PARAMS-doc.md`](https://github.com/wegc-juf/tea-indicators/blob/main/docs/CFG-PARAMS-doc.md).

 ### 5) Using the TEA Indicator classes TEAIndicators and TEAAgr (optional)
 In case you want a more fine-grained control over the TEA Indicator calculations, you can use the classes `teametrics.TEA.TEAIndicators` for normal GeoRegions, and \
 `teametrics.TEA_AGR.TEAAgr` for Aggregated GeoRegions.

-A simple use example can be found in the script [`tea_example`](https://wegcgitlab.uni-graz.at/arsclisys/wegnet/tea-indicators/-/blob/main/src/teametrics/TEA_example.py). \
+A simple use example can be found in the script [`tea_example`](https://github.com/wegc-juf/tea-indicators/blob/main/src/teametrics/TEA_example.py). \

-Source code documentation for the classes can be found in TODO.
+[//]: # (Source code documentation for the classes can be found in TODO: add source code doc link - use auto doc tools.)

 ## Support
-Just open an issue on the [GitHub repository](https://wegcgitlab.uni-graz.at/arsclisys/wegnet/tea-indicators/) or contact the authors directly.
+Just open an issue on the [GitHub repository](https://github.com/wegc-juf/tea-indicators) or contact the authors directly.

 ## Authors
 - **Stephanie Haas** — Developer, Maintainer\